crust-hub/boosthub/README.md

 ```
 ### Ⅲ.Use Boosthub ()
 ```
-$ boosthub -h
+$ boosthub --help
 Disclaimer: no client can use it at present.
 It can only be connected through socket.
 Developers are crazy about adding this function.

+$ boosthub --server 0.0.0.0 1234
+Start the server-side boothub service

+$ boosthub --shell 127.0.0.1 1234
+Client shell connection server

 ```